piot/nimble/README.md

 * [TinyLibc](https://github.com/piot/tiny-libc).
 Minimal c-library headers.
 * [UdpTransport](https://github.com/piot/udp-transport).
 Unreliable datagram transport interface.

 It is recommended that [Hazy](https://github.com/piot/hazy-c) is used for Internet Simulation.
+It is included in the Nimble Engine, even though it is not a dependency.

-Examples:
+Examples using Nimble Engine:

 * [Nimble Ball](https://github.com/piot/nimble-ball).
   * [Nimble Ball Presentation](https://github.com/piot/nimble-ball-presentation)